-Identifying patterns in student engagement and performance is one thing; intervening with failing students is quite another.
+Identifying student engagement and performance patterns is one thing; intervening with failing students is quite another.

 Instructors and advisers are in the best position to respond to student needs since they have more interaction with students than virtually anyone else at the school.

 Some colleges, for example, use risk terms in students’ online discussion board posts to direct professors to students who need support the most.
-Instructors are alerted to phrases that indicate academic danger, such as “help!”
-“I’m stuck,” or “I’m lost,” and are encouraged to reply to the student within one school day.
+Instructors are alerted to phrases that indicate academic danger, such as "Help!”, “I’m stuck,” or “I am lost,” and are encouraged to reply to the student within one school day.
 Many of those students now believe they have the support and resources they need to succeed as a result of the intervention.

 Offer Tech Support That Works

-It’s ideal to make helpful suggestions for development that are both inspiring and encouraging when assessing student assignments.
-It’s all too easy for attempts at comedy to fall flat or for words to be misread in the written word, so double-check your comments before submitting.
+It is ideal to make helpful suggestions for development that are both inspiring and encouraging when assessing student assignments.
+It’s all too easy for attempts at comedy to fall flat or for words to be misread in the written word.

 Make Sure Students Understand What They Are Getting Into

 Students should know what to expect in terms of workload before enrolling in an online course.

 Sometimes, students drop out of online courses because the workload is much higher than they expected.
 Students will be better equipped to manage their time if you tell them how many hours per week they can anticipate devoting to their studies at the start of the course.
 This should assist in reducing overall attrition since only students who are confident in their ability to complete the course will sign up.